isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-11-05-post-Second Reading Speech of the Online Safety (Relief and Accountability) Bill 2025.md

 74.&nbsp;These injunctions operate independently of any direction from the OSC, giving victims complementary routes to relief.
 The OSC and the Courts operate independently of each other, and neither is bound by the decision of each other.

 {:start="75"}
 75.&nbsp;The OSC seeks to act quickly, and takes public interest into account in making its decisions.
-The Court decides any claim for Statutory Tort relief based on the applicable legal principles, and a framework for remedies.&nbsp;
+The Court decides any claim for Statutory Tort relief based on the applicable legal principles, and a framework for remedies.

 {:start="76"}
 76.&nbsp;Taken together, Sir, we believe that we have fashioned a suite of remedies that strikes the right balance: